How do I get an app/add-in approved for use within Microsoft 365?

 Connections between Microsoft 365 and third-party services must be be reviewed by the SFU Privacy Office and IT Services before they can be made available to the university community.

 To request a review, your third-party platform/service must have a completed Privacy Impact Assessment (PIA) and be part of an institutionally supported platform.
-Ad-hoc requests without completed PIA will not be considered.
+Ad-hoc requests will not be considered.
+Institutional initiatives that involve integrations should ensure that the M365 Team in IT Services is involved in the providing information about the impact of the integration when the process is under review; institutional integrations without a PIA, or with a PIA that does not include the full impact on the M365 service cannot be approved.

 For more information about completing a Privacy Impact Assessment see the SFU Privacy Office's website.